Klang High School: History

 Klang High School was originally named Temporary English School and was open to students in Klang on 14 January 1928 with the beginning of the academic school year.
 At the beginning, the school conducted the class in a small hut at the current sports field of the school.
 English was taught to a small multi-cultural group of junior high school students.

 The British government could feel the need of English education for this local community in Klang.
 Thus, after gaining approval from the British central government in Malaya, the school was given better facilities by the British government, particularly the buildings currently named "Block A" and "Block B".

 The main school block (Block A) was officiated by the Sultan of Selangor on 20 March 1930.

 During the World War II, the small school struggled to remain open on a regular basis and in 1941, it was used by the British as the headquarters of the Medical Auxiliary Service for Klang.
 There were two doctors assisted by 52 nurses.
 However, the school went into ruin when the Japanese army invaded Klang.
 Innocent civilians serving the school were killed by the Japanese army and the school's facilities were damaged during the war.
 During the Japanese invasion, the school was used as a military base and also as medical camp.
 The school reopened after World War II having been used as a military hospital by the British Military Authority and the Japanese army.

 After Malaysia's independence in 1957, it was known as Sekolah Tinggi Klang or by its acronym STK.
 By the end of the 1990s, the name was changed in accordance with Ministry of Education regulations to its current name, SMK Tinggi Klang.

-School buildings

-The school has thirteen blocks and one multipurpose hall.
-The blocks are named below, with the year each came into use: